Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 • The Math:

-When is CRSC better?
-CRSC is often better for retirees with lower combat-related ratings (under 50%) or for “Chapter 61” medical retirees with less than 20 years, who are not eligible for CRDP.
+CRSC is often applicable for retirees with documented combat-related ratings under 50% or for “Chapter 61” medical retirees with less than 20 years, who are not eligible for CRDP.

 Get a FREE consultation